eugene-eeo/ichi/lock-stream-format.md

 Lock Stream Format
 ==================

+### Overview

 `luck` uses an encryption format inspired by Scuttlebutt's [box streams](https://ssbc.github.io/scuttlebutt-protocol-guide/#box-stream).
-The Lock Stream format is split into 3 main chunks:
+The Lock Stream format is split into 3 sections:

 | key chunk    | block stream | digest chunk |
 |:------------:|:------------:|:------------:|
 | `KX \| PDKF` | `BLOCK*`     | `DIGEST`     |

- - **key chunk** -- determines the encryption key used; there are two modes:
+ - **key chunk** -- determines the encryption key used; there are two modes (exactly one can be specified):
    1. `KX` -- public-key encryption, only recepient with corresponding secret key can unlock the stream.
    2. `PDKF` -- password encryption, recepient that knows password can